Stocktake of sillos / stamps to date:

 Back at Hotel Norte y Longres, the doors to the commodor (dining room) were opened so a quick peekaboo inside.
 It looked really stylish.
 However, at 6.60€ per person for a continental breakfast, it was never going to be an option.

-A bit of R&R followed for me while the boys had now started to move and were out in search for breakfast.
 Visit to ATM and supermercado was followed by a visit to Burgos Cathedral.
 I found the whole place over the top displaying both excessive wealth and gruesome biblical activities.
 Nothing inspiring and "arty" like my favorite cathedral to date, Notre Dame in Montreal, Canada.

 Here are a few pics from inside Burgos Cathedral: